 Finally, after some time, the mixture will turn into yellowish-white color which means the creaming process is successfully complete.

 Why Use Softened Butter To Cream Butter and Sugar?

 Many people make the mistake of using chilled butter to cream butter and sugar.
 But the process hampers the structure of the baked structure.
 It is difficult to break down chilled butter and it also doesn’t blend with sugar properly.
-On the other hand, you can easily beat softened butter.
+On the other hand, you can easily beat soft butter.
 And, it bakes into a soft and greasy item which is ideal for baking.

 Tips To Cream Butter And Sugar Perfectly